ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 ## The About service overview and installing a service from the overview
 {: #vc_addingservices-about-page-install}

-The “About page” for a service is an overview that provides information about the service.
-You can also install the service from its overview.

-You can access overview information from the first page of the user interface (UI).
-Scroll down to the services section, which follows the VMware Solutions selections.
-You can select one or more services that you want information about.

-The overview provides a high level description of the service and its features.
-There are also related links for technical specifications and terms, such as system requirements.

-Following the description, you can install the service on a new instance or add the service to an existing instance.
-A new instance is installed on VMware Solutions Dedicated.
+The About page for a service provides a high-level description of the service and its features.
+You can also install the service from its overview on a new instance or add the service to an existing instance.

-After you select one of the installation choices, the order page is displayed.
-The service is automatically selected for your order.
-You can remove it from your order if you want.

-By default, the service assumes NSX-T is installed.
+By default, the service assumes that NSX-T is installed.
 However, if the service does not support NSX-T, it then uses NSX-V.

-For more information about the service itself and ordering it, see the individual topics for the service in the documentation.
+For more information about the service itself and to order, see the individual topics for the service in the documentation.

 ## Available services for vCenter Server instances
 {: #vc_addingservices-available-services}

-The tables in the following two sections show the services that are available to vCenter Server instances, together with the installed service versions.
+The following tables show the services that are available to vCenter Server instances, together with the installed service versions.

 ### Available services for vCenter Server with NSX-T instances
 {: #vc_addingservices-available-services-nsx-t}